HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 The secret keys required by HotDB are: ca.pem 、server-cert.pem 、server-key.pem;

+> !Note
+>
-Note: the certificate generated by the MySQL command cannot be CA certified, please refer to the link: <https://dev.mysql.com/doc/refman/5.7/en/using-encrypted-connections.html>
+> the certificate generated by the MySQL command cannot be CA certified, please refer to the link: <https://dev.mysql.com/doc/refman/5.7/en/using-encrypted-connections.html>

 ![](assets/standard/image37.png)

 If you need to generate a self-signed certificate capable of CA authentication, you need to use openssl.
 Please refer to the following steps:

-1. Generate CA root certificate private key: openssl genrsa 2048 > ca-key.pem
+1. Generate CA root certificate private key: `openssl genrsa 2048 > ca-key.pem`

-2. Generate CA root certificate: openssl req -new -x509 -nodes -days 3600 -key ca-key.pem -out ca.pem.
+2. Generate CA root certificate: `openssl req -new -x509 -nodes -days 3600 -key ca-key.pem -out ca.pem`.
 Please note that in the information filling step, Common Name is better to be filled in the valid domain name, and the name cannot be the same as Common Name in the issued certificate.
 Here we fill in 127.0.0.1

-3. Generate server certificate request file: openssl req -newkey rsa:2048 -days 3600 -nodes -keyout server-key.pem -out server-req.pem.
+3. Generate server certificate request file: `openssl req -newkey rsa:2048 -days 3600 -nodes -keyout server-key.pem -out server-req.pem`.
 Please note that in the information filling step, Common Name needs to be filled in the IP address/domain name monitored by HotDB-Server, and the client will use this IP for service connection.
 It cannot be the same as the information in CA certificate.

-4. Use command openssl rsa to process the secret key to delete the password: openssl rsa -in server-key.pem -out server-key.pem
+4. Use command openssl rsa to process the secret key to delete the password: `openssl rsa -in server-key.pem -out server-key.pem`

-5. Generate the self signed certificate for the server: openssl x509 -req -in server-req.pem -days 3600 -CA ca.pem -CAkey ca-key.pem -set_serial 01 -out server-cert.pem
+5. Generate the self signed certificate for the server: `openssl x509 -req -in server-req.pem -days 3600 -CA ca.pem -CAkey ca-key.pem -set_serial 01 -out server-cert.pem`

-6. Generate the client certificate request file: openssl req -newkey rsa:2048 -days 3600 -nodes -keyout client-key.pem -out client-req.pem.
+6. Generate the client certificate request file: `openssl req -newkey rsa:2048 -days 3600 -nodes -keyout client-key.pem -out client-req.pem`.
 Note that the Common Name in the information filling step cannot be the same as the information in the CA certificate.

-7. Use command openssl rsa to process the secret key to delete password: openssl rsa -in client-key.pem -out client-key.pem
+7. Use command openssl rsa to process the secret key to delete password: `openssl rsa -in client-key.pem -out client-key.pem`

-8. Generate self signed certificate for client: openssl x509 -req -in client-req.pem -days 3600 -CA ca.pem -CAkey ca-key.pem -set_serial 01 -out client-cert.pem
+8. Generate self signed certificate for client: `openssl x509 -req -in client-req.pem -days 3600 -CA ca.pem -CAkey ca-key.pem -set_serial 01 -out client-cert.pem`

 ##### Generation of server.jks file